bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Expose.md

 `-r` - the “-r” option tells sqlmap the file containing the HTTP request which contains the injection point.

-`-dump` - is used to "dump" (or more soficitaded word: exfiltrate) whole database from victims server
+`-dump` - is used to "dump" (or more soficitaded word: exfiltrate) whole database from victims server.

 ![11 sqlmap output](/images/TryHackMe/Expose/11_sqlmap_output.png)